 Since finishing his hematology/oncology fellowship and ABIM subspecialty research pathway six years ago at the University of Miami, Dr. Ramos has dedicated his entire clinical effort to the care of patients with HIV and other viral related malignancies.
-He is currently an investigator and a member of the Viral Oncology Program of the Sylvester Comprehensive Cancer Center.
+He is currently an investigator and a member of the Cancer Epigenetics Program of the Sylvester Comprehensive Cancer Center.
 His clinical and laboratory studies focus on investigating the pathophysiology and molecular biology of EBV and HHV-8 associated malignancies occuring in immune compromised patients, endemic Burkitt lymphoma (BL), and Human T-Lymphotropic Virus Type I (HTLV-I) related Adult T-cell Leukemia-Lymphoma (ATLL).
 These diseases are commonly seen in South Florida and Brazil where UM has long-standing collaborations.
-Dr. Ramos directs the viral oncology clinics at the University of Miami and Jackson Memorial Hospital which facilitates recruitment of patients for his studies and has made him suitable for his role on several translational projects related to these diseases.
+Dr. Ramos' role in the clinics at the University of Miami and Jackson Memorial Hospital facilitates recruitment of patients for his studies and has made him suitable for his role on several translational projects related to these diseases.
 Dr. Ramos is principal or co-investigator on several peer reviewed funded projects including NCI Program Project and R01 program, and Leukemia and Lymphoma Society, all which focus on the clinical and molecular aspects of these viral related cancers.
 Currently, Dr. Ramos is the local AIDS Malignancy Consortium principal investigator at UM, which is one of eight U.S. core sites.
 He is currently the Chair of AMC 075, the national upfront lymphoma protocol "A Sequential Phase I/Randomized Phase II Trial of Vorinostat and RIsk-Adapted Chemotherapy with Rituximab in Patients with HIV-Related Diffuse Large B-cell Lymphoma".
 He is an active member of the AMC's steering and international committees and lymphoma working group.

 Dr. Ramos' current laboratory research mostly focuses on developing treatment strategies that target latent viruses in gamma-herpesvirus and HTLV-I related malignancies, and understanding the role of NF-κB and inferferon (IFN) resistance in these tumors.
 ATLL is an aggressive malignancy with poor prognosis, which is endemic in the Carribean and South Florida.
 A subset of ATLL patients respond well to long-term interferon-based therapy, while the majority of them remain resistant.
 Dr. Ramos recently found a strong association between the expression of interferon regulatory factor 4 (IRF-4) and resistance to interferon-based therapy in ATLL.
 IRF-4 is a transcription factor associated with a poor prognosis in aggressive non-Hodgkin lymphomas.
 IRF-4 gene is a putative target of the NF-κB subunit c-Rel, and Dr. Ramos found that a portion of ATLL tumors expressing IRF-4 also expressed c-Rel (published in Blood).
 Currently, he is studying the role of IRF-4 in ATLL cells in an established SCID mouse model.
 These studies promise to help clarify the mechanisms of interferon-based therapy in ATLL.
 In addition, he is conducting correlative studies using new technologies for investigating gene profiling and genetic alterations in the largest ATLL tumor cohort existing outside Japan, which promises to define the molecular processess contributing to the malignant growth, disease features and outcome.
 Dr. Ramos sat in the committee that recently published international consensus guidelines for treating ATLL (published in the Journal of Clinical Oncology), and currently has a clinical trial for ATLL.
 His project on ATLL constitutes part of our NIH-funded P01 project (Dr. Glen Barber as PI).
 Another focus of Dr. Ramos' laboratory is the the use of the antiviral nucleoside analogue AZT and other viral lytic-inducing agents, such as HDAC and NF-κB inhibitors, which forms the backbone concepts of his recently opened investigator-initiated trials for relapsed EBV lymphomas at the University of Miami and AMC075 (vorinostat trial for AIDS lymphomas).